sidhuko/npm-toolkit/readme.md

 ln -s /usr/local/lib/node_modules/npm-toolkit ./npm-toolkit-rc/node_modules/npm-toolkit
 ```

 And you're good to go.
-You can make changes to the code and contribute :)
+Making changes to the code and contributing is encouraged :)

 ### To do

-This will have to be a long list of features since there is a lot of stuff to write ;)

-* Pretty much everything on the list of example uses + make standard tasks generic to be reusable
+There's still plenty to do around here, including but not limited to:

+* Make generic reusable tasks as examples
-* Write documentation and proper example configurations
+* Improve documentation
-* Starting services as a daemon
+* Allow starting a task as a daemon
 * Jumping in and out of daemon's stdout stream
 * Create a REST API to communicate between instances of npm-toolkit (with permissions system)
-* Unify the internal API
-* Write a parser for userdata.ntkrc
-* Write a parser for commands.json to generate interactive menu & Web interface